National Museum Of Singapore: Inspiring Journey Through Time

 • Children aged 6 and below: Free

-Please check the official website for more details on the National Museum of Singapore ticket prices.
+Please check the official website for more details on the National Museum of Singapore tickets price.

 Is the National Museum of Singapore wheelchair accessible?